 What is Backstrap?

-Backstraps are the long muscles that run alongside both sides of a deer's spine (and other wild game animals).
-They start at the shoulder, rest on top of the ribcage and end at the pelvis.
 The muscle fibers run lengthwise down the back of the deer.
 There is very little connective tissue inside the meat which is what makes backstraps so desirable.

-Backstraps are often mistakenly called tenderloins.
-However, tenderloins are smaller cuts of meat located in the abdominal cavity under the spine.
-The backstrap and tenderloin are generally considered to be the most tender cuts of meat on big game animals.
+Hunters generally consider the backstrap and tenderloin to be the most tender cuts of meat.
 Check out this simple venison tenderloin recipe for more ideas on how to cook these tender cuts of deer meat.

 Step by Step Instructions: